-From this definition, it is easy to deduce the importance of incorporating a business.
-There are perks such as protecting the owners’ personal assets from creditors, lawsuits and more.
+This definition makes it easy to deduce the importance of incorporating a business.
+There are perks such as protecting the owners’ assets from creditors, lawsuits and more.
 Incorporating a business can also lead to significant tax savings.

-Let’s take a closer look at what incorporation entails and how you can go about it.
+Let’s consider what incorporation entails and how you can go about it.

 Breaking Down an Incorporation

-Let’s take a look at the breaking down of how to incorporate a business to fully understand the process without experiencing any mistakes during the process.
+Let’s look at the breakdown of how to incorporate a business to fully understand the process without experiencing any mistakes during the process.

 Incorporation is simply the act of registering your company as a corporation.

 Corporations are controlled by three key parties: the executives, stockholders and directors.
 Stockholders become a part of the corporation by purchasing shares of the company.
-They’re also tasked with choosing the board of directors and making decisions on crucial policy matters.
+They’re also tasked with choosing the board of directors and deciding on crucial policy matters.